verrazzano/docs/content/en/docs/releasenotes/_index.md

 Features:

 - Added the Verrazzano command-line tool (CLI) for interactive installation, upgrade, uninstall, cluster analysis, and bug reporting.
-- Added backup and restore with Velero and Rancher Backup Operator.
+- Added backup and restore functionality using Velero and rancher-backup.
 - Added Prometheus Operator based metrics collection (using ServiceMonitors and PodMonitors) for both Verrazzano system components and applications.
 - Added a new API version for the Verrazzano resource, `install.verrazzano.io/v1beta1`.
 See the [Deprecated API Migration Guide]({{< relref "/docs/reference/migration" >}}).
 - Verrazzano distribution tar.gz artifacts now include the new CLI binaries and tooling.